Renater/esup-otp-manager/README.md

     - `initialAuthnContext`: if defined, AuthnContext to use in SAML request for a non-initialized user
     - `normalAuthnContext`: if defined, AuthnContext to use in SAML request for an initialized user
     - `identifierFormat`: identifier format to use in SAML request (default: urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified)
-- `idp`: either a single IdP object, or a list of IdP objects, describing trusted IdPs, with the following keys:
+- `idp`: a single IdP object
-    - `metadataURL`: if defined, URL from which to retrieve IdP metadata
+    - `metadataURL`: URL from which to retrieve IdP metadata
-    - `cert`: IdP signature certificate
-    - `entryPoint`: IdP SSO endpoint
-    - `logoutUrl`: IdP SLO endpoint

-If a list of IdP objects is used, esup-otp-manager assume multi-tenants support is active on API side.

 ## License